 The Importance of Securing a Comprehensive Workers’ Compensation Settlement

-If are eligible for workers’ compensation benefits due to a work injury, the payments and medical care you receive are typically finite.
+If you are eligible for workers’ compensation benefits due to a work injury, the payments and medical care you receive are typically finite.
 Once your treating physician okays your ability to return to work, your benefits end.
 This is the situation in temporary disability cases.
 But what if you suffer a permanent disability?

 Maximum Medical Improvement